The Best Sugar Cookie Recipe

 How to Make Cut Out Sugar Cookies

 We make loads of these cookies for all our special occasions.
 The kids love getting involved, as they’re so easy to bake and decorate.
-Here’s how to make perfect cut-out sugar cookies:
+Scroll down to the recipe card for more detailed instructions.

-4. Cut into shapes.
-Get as creative as you please when it comes to cookie shapes.
+• Cut into shapes.
+Roll the dough out to 1/4 thick then cut into shapes as desired.
 This recipe works great with my favorite cookie cutters: Christmas cookie cutters, Valentine cutters, Halloween cutters, and Easter cutters!
 Transfer the cut out cookies to a baking sheet.

 Can I Make the Dough Ahead of Time?